Biography of John Vanbrugh

 1705: John Vanbrugh visits Woodstock in Oxfordshire where he is commissioned to build Blenheim Palace.
 The building is to be paid for by the British Government as a thank you to the Duke of Marlborough for winning the Battle of Blenheim earlier in the year.
 “The Confederacy” and “The Mistake” are performed at the new Queen’s Theatre.

-1706: He visits Hanover in Germany.
+1706: He visits Hannover in Germany.
 Leases out the Queen’s Theatre.

 1707: “The Cuckold in Conceit” opens in London.
-Is employed by Lord Manchester to restore Kimbolton Castle.
+He is employed by Lord Manchester to restore Kimbolton Castle.

-1708: Finally sells the Haymarket Theatre.
-Works at Audley End near Saffron Walden.
+1708: Vanbrugh finally sells the Haymarket Theatre.
+He works at Audley End near Saffron Walden.

 1709: The main part of Castle Howard is now complete and he spends the summer there.
-He is now in dispute with the Duchess of Marlborough parts of Blenheim.
+He is now in dispute with the Duchess of Marlborough over parts of Blenheim.

 1712: The works at Blenheim Pace finally come to a standstill.

 1713: Vanbrugh’s term as Comptroller of the Board of Works comes to an end.

 1714: He is knighted by the King, George the First.
-Sells his house Chargate to Lord Clare, who renames it ‘Claremont’.
+He sells his house, “Chargate”, to Lord Clare, who renames it ‘Claremont’.

 1715: John Vanbrugh is reappointed as the Comptroller of the Board of Works.
-Works on designs for Claremont.
+He works on designs for Claremont.
 He is also appointed Surveyor of Gardens and Waters.

-1716: Spends the summer in the north of England.
+1716: He spends the summer in the north of England.
 He succeeds Christopher Wren as Surveyor to the Greenwich Hospital.
 He quarrels with the Duchess of Marlborough over her granddaughter’s marriage to the Earl of Newcastle and relations break down completely and he resigns as architect at Blenheim leaving it up to his colleague Nicholas Hawksmoor to compete the project.

 1718: He is not given the post of Surveyor-General of Royal Works.

 1719: He marries Henrietta Maria Yarborough.
 She was then aged 26 and he 55.
 He begins building a new family home now known as “Vanbrugh Castle” in Greenwich.
 He also designs buildings for the garden at Stowe.
 Again he fails to become the Surveyor of the Royal Works.
 In need of money he mortgages Vanbrugh Castle to his brother.

 1720: He and Henrietta move into “Vanbrugh Castle”.